vinodkumar007-lang/vinodkumar007-lang/README.md

 I hope you’re doing well.

-We are currently trying to send audit messages from our Kubernetes pod in Azure to the log-ecp-batch-audit topic in QA.
-While the main topic (str-ecp-batch-composition) works fine, the audit messages are failing with a timeout.
+We have completed Audit changes ,While doing testing trying to send audit messages from our Kubernetes pod in Azure to the log-ecp-batch-audit topic in DEV.
+While the main topic (str-ecp-batch-composition-complete) works fine, the audit messages are failing with a timeout.

 After investigation, we found the following:

-The log-ecp-batch-audit topic is currently hosted on Onprem Kafka brokers:
+Seems to be The log-ecp-batch-audit topic is currently hosted on Onprem Kafka brokers:

 nbpigelpdev02.africa.nedcor.net:9093
 nbpproelpdev01.africa.nedcor.net:9093
 nbpinelpdev01.africa.nedcor.net:9093

 From our Kubernetes pod in Azure, these Onprem brokers are not reachable, resulting in timeouts: